Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_stall_detection.md

 Motor stalls are more easily identified by the firmware and quieter if the motor current is low.
 Using your existing motor current setting ([M906](/User_manual/Reference/Gcodes/M906) in config.g), configure your motor current reduction using the first [M913](/User_manual/Reference/Gcodes/M913) in the homing files.
 This is done through editing X and Y values which set the motor current to use during homing as a percentage of the M906 setting.
 Try to use as low a current as possible, such that the axis still moves with other settings (eg acceleration, jerk) set normally.
 For example, if your X and Y motors were set to 1000mA in M906, try M913 X40 Y40 for 400mA on each axis.
 Save your changes.

-At this point, restart your Duet board.
+At this point, restart your Duet board, if you didn't in step 1.

 ### 5: Test your changed homing files.